danoszz/systematic-designers/readme.md

 ![](../src/static/gh-header.png)

-# The foundation for Systematic Designers, a project by Tom Spel, developed by Daan van der Zwaag
+# Systematic Designers

 This repo is the beginning of a new methodology about Design Systems.
+A research project by Tom Spel, developed by Daan van der Zwaag

 ## Features